Tuesday, June 24, 2008

 What a joyous time it was when Dennis & I called Julie to share God's plan with her.
 The rest of the story is an amazing journey how God revealed His plan step by step and provided for every need.

-a team complete with many skilled laborers and team members with passion and zeal to pack in a 10-15 hour work day.
+He gave us a team complete with many skilled laborers and team members with passion and zeal to pack in a 10-15 hour work day.
 He lifted up dozens of individuals who donated all the gas and Home Depot gift cards needed, loaned the team 2 trailers, gave an abundance of home furnishings and most of all, prayed fervently for Julie's Hope.

 Very soon, Julie will reside in her home, a home lovingly restored by the hands of God's people.
 I will cherish the lesson I have learned from this mission my husband called, Julie's Hope.
 I have learned to trust my God for everything, because He is faithful and will provide!
 Even in the midst of despair and hopelessness, when He seems to have forgotten me and does not immediately answer my prayer, I will know to trust in His abiding care and to wait patiently for Him to reveal His plan.
 For when I wait upon Him, He will not fail me.
 Praise Him for all He has accomplished and to Him be all the glory!
 Halleluiah!